-In the Cloud Native world you are typically talking about microservice-based architectures.
+In the Cloud Native world, you are typically talking about microservice-based architectures.
 Microservices are gaining in popularity because they offer the ability for developers to move faster.
 This is done by isolating a subset of functionality to a microservice that one or more other microservices can leverage.
-For example, most applications require authentication, instead of a company with many applications having a different implementation of authentication for each application then can all share a single authentication service.
+For example, most applications require authentication.
+Instead of a company with many applications having a different implementation of authentication for each application, they can all share a single authentication service.

-In reality when talking about microservice architectures the situation is even simpler like a single application that is made up of multiple components.
-For example, perhaps it has a UI, API layer, ingestion layer, query layer, analytics layer, persistence layer, etc. Each layer could be its own service and some layers may even have multiple services.
-The ingestion layer may, consist of a pre-processing service, a message bus service, an ingestion analytics service, and a persistence writer service.
+In reality, when talking about microservice architectures, the situation is even simpler, like a single application made up of multiple components.
+For example, perhaps it has a UI, API layer, ingestion layer, query layer, analytics layer, persistence layer, etc. Each layer could be its own service, and some layers may even have multiple services.
+The ingestion layer may consist of a pre-processing service, a message bus service, an ingestion analytics service, and a persistence writer service.

 What is Observability?

 On the surface, observability is the Cloud Native’s word for monitoring.
-The reason why a new word was invented is because traditional monitoring tools are not sufficient in the Cloud Native era (more on this in a bit).
-Typically, when you hear about observability you will also hear about the three pillars of observability.
+A new word was invented because traditional monitoring tools are not sufficient in the Cloud Native era (more on this in a bit).
+Typically, when you hear about observability, you will also hear about the three pillars of observability.
 These are:

 - It makes it sounds like observability is just about metrics, logs, and traces